Default memory map

 In an image where you have not described the memory map, the linker places code and data according to a default memory map.

-NoteThe processors based on Armv6‑M and Armv7‑M architectures have fixed memory maps.
-This makes porting software easier between different systems based on these processors.
+NoteThe processors that are based on Armv6‑M and Armv7‑M architectures have fixed memory maps.
+Having fixed memory maps makes porting software easier between different systems that are based on these processors.

 The default memory map is described as follows:

 The image is linked to load and run at address

 0x8000.
 All read-only (RO) sections are placed first, followed by read/write (RW) sections, then zero-initialized (ZI) sections.